EVENT

 Currently, Ovide is working for Nishnawbe Aski in Northern Ontario on the application of the Declaration of Indigenous Rights as a tool for reform of Canadian laws.

-She has three children and three grandchildren, and she lives with her husband Yvon in North Bay, in Ontario.
+She is the mother of three children and grandmother of four grandchildren and lives with her husband Yvon in North Bay, Northern Ontario.

 • Sudhir Nair image